Got Questions? Get Answers!

 You must also complete the course on using Skillsoft called “Skillsoft Guided Tour.”
 The Guided Tour can be found once you log in under “My Play”.

 We recommend that you access the Virtual tour which you will have access to upon login.
-The Virtual tour will provide information on how to navigate throughout Skillsoft including customizing your learning, how to browse, access, search in SkillSoft and how to track your learning progress.
+The Virtual tour will provide information on how to navigate throughout Skillsoft including customizing your learning, and how to browse, access, and search in SkillSoft as well as how to track your learning progress.

-You will have from July 2013 the end of June 2014 to take as many courses as you would like.
+A license is good for a fiscal year beginning July 1 – June 30.
 However, you need to complete the required number of hours (three hours for Desktop and five for Business Skills) by the end of May in order for the time to be added to your learning history.
 Only time up through May will appear in your learning history.

 - Log in to HRMS at myhenrico.org.